-In terms of majors, anything related to computer science and/or engineering will give you the background you need to study information security.
-I studied operations research and industrial engineering in college, and although that isn't exactly applicable to information security now, it gave me enough fundamentals to be able to learn what I needed to know.
+In terms of majors, anything related to computer science or engineering will give you the background you need to study information security.
+I studied operations research and industrial engineering in college, and although that isn't exactly applicable to information security now, it gave me the fundamentals to be able to learn what I needed to know.

-You also may want to consider interning or getting a part-time job with the IT department at your school.
-Secondary education networks are perhaps one of the hardest to secure due to the open nature of academic research and the fact that it's politically incorrect to tell students they can't do things.
-So if you cut your teeth in that kind of environment, you'll be well prepared for what the "real" world has to offer and you'll get that CISSP certificate before you know it.
+You may also want to consider interning or getting a part-time job with the IT department at your school.
+Secondary education networks are perhaps the hardest to secure due to the open nature of academic research and the fact that it's politically incorrect to tell students they can't do things.
+If you cut your teeth in that kind of environment, you'll be well prepared for what the real world has to offer, and you'll get CISSP certified before you know it.

 Editor's note: This content has been updated.
 For more information and resources, including exam preparation for CISSP domains for areas such as asset security and practice quizzes, check out SearchSecurity's Security School Catalog for CISSP certification.

 Learn more about the top vendor-neutral infosec certifications

 (ISC)2 CEO David Shearer talks cybersecurity certifications

 Read more on how to choose the right security certification training program